 lack of a native (and performant) hashtable To the surprise of many who come to the R programming language from other backgrounds, R’s support for hash tables has been historically lacking.
 UPDATE: It turns out, R has a perfectly performant hash table implementation, it’s just not intuitively named or easy to find.
 If you create a new environment using

-new.env(hash=TRUE), R provides you an environment which performs admirably.
-This makes sense as it's a thin wrapper over a hash table implemented in C, and the performance shows.
+new.env(hash=TRUE), R provides you an environment that performs admirably.
+This makes sense as it’s a thin wrapper over a hash table implemented in C, and the performance shows.
 The

 list() data structure that R provides does allow for this associative mapping.
 There are, however, numerous warnings about potential performance implications of using and growing lists on Stack Overflow and similar forums.
 In this short blog post, we provide a simple benchmark of 4 approaches to managing an associative hashtable in R. We look at the native

 hash package, Neal Futz’s

 One of the first differences between the packages is the ability to store complex keys.
 For example, you may want to map a

 data.frame to a particular value.
 The following code demonstrates a simple example:

 mydict <- dict() mylist <- list() myht <- ht() myhash <- hash() myenv <- new.env(hash=TRUE) mykey <- data.frame(product="domino", value="awesome") mydict[[mykey]] <- "something" #will fail mylist[[mykey]] <- "something" #will fail myhash[[mykey]] <- "something" #will fail myenv[[mykey] <- "something" # will fail myht[[mykey]] <- "something" #will succeed